MichalDakowicz/workout-tracker/README.md

 -   User authentication: Register and log in securely.
 -   Record and view workouts with date and exercises performed.
--   Strength tracking (currently broken)
+-   Strength tracking (not finished yet)
 -   More coming soon.

 #### Feature Requests